kevincch/apexmodallookup/README.md

 # Installations

-Import the following plugins into your Application.
+Import the following plugins into your Application.  (import following under source subdirectory)

 dynamic_action_plugin_modal_page.sql
 dynamic_action_plugin_modal_page_lookup_button.sql

+An all-in-one demo application is available for import.
+You can find it under demo subdirectory.
+Choose the version you need.
+You might encounter problem during installations for APEX with lower version.
+Try to install with ".... for APEX 5.1.sql" instead.

 # How to use?